goaaats/uranium-shellpatch/readme.md

 To download the script and make it executable, open a Terminal window and type (or copy/paste):

+#### Requirements

+pip, python-future, requests, tqdm, and Unrar.
+For macOS and Ubuntu, these can be installed for you.
+For other linux distributions you may have to install pip with your own package manager.

 + For macOS
 ```sh
 cd ~/Downloads